kitnil/guix-artwork/website/posts/running-services-in-containers.md

 has been well-known in operating system circles for a long time, it remains foreign to Unix and GNU/Linux.
 Processes run with the full authority of their user.
-On top of that, until recent changes to the Linux kernel, resources were global and there was essentially a unique view of the file system, of the process hierarchy, and so on.
+On top of that, until recent changes to the Linux kernel, resources were global and there was essentially a single view of the file system, of the process hierarchy, and so on.
 So when a remote-code-execution vulnerability affects a system service—like [in the BitlBee instant messaging gateway (CVE-2016-10188)](https://bugs.bitlbee.org/ticket/1281)